-Planets must have three things to be classed as planets and not other objects, such as dwarf planets, these are:
+Planets must have three things to be classed as planets and these are:

 - Be spherical in shape, rounded by its own gravity.

-- Be small enough not to becomes stars themselves, by carrying out nuclear fusion.
+- Be small enough not to becomes stars (by carrying out nuclear fusion).

-Planets tend to be divided into terrestrial planets, with a solid surface, and gas giants, which are made of layers of gas with small rocky cores.
+Planets divide into 2 main groups: terrestrial planets and giant planets.
+Terrestrial planets have a solid surface, like the Earth.
+Giant planets are made of layers of gas, or ice, with small rocky cores.

 The terrestrial planets in our Solar System are:

-The gas giants in our Solar System are:
+The giant planets in our Solar System are:

 |Facts and Figures||Mercury||Venus||Earth||Mars||Jupiter||Saturn||Uranus||Neptune|